-Securie for Cursor — security review in your editor
+Securie for Cursor — security guardrails for AI-pair-coded apps (25.49M MAU)

 roadmap